About JWT Decoder & Validator

 - Paste your JWT token into the input field.

-- Click "Decode" to parse the token.
+- Click "Decode & Verify" to parse and validate the token.

 Key Features